 Don’t you wish you could have access to a huge catalogue of free books, right at your fingertips?

 When you’re as big of a bookworm as we are, you know that reading can quickly become an expensive hobby.
 Buying a new book every time you’re ready for a new tale is not financially sustainable, especially if you prefer hardbacks.
-Even second-hand books can become a strain on your wallet!
+Even second-hand books can become a strain on your wallet and cost you a pretty penny.
+And it’s absolutely obvious that people strive to find reliable ways to reduce costs at least to certain extent.
+Some of the great solutions here can become scholarships for books and sites with free books.

 Though libraries are a great alternative to buying books, it is too easy to rack up late fees, especially if you like to spend more than a few weeks with a novel.
 Additionally, many libraries don’t have a very large catalogue of e-books, typically restricted to just the classics or what they already have on their shelves.